 Corn is a healthy grain and source of fiber, vitamins, minerals, and antioxidants.
 It may promote eye and digestive health.
 Refined corn products, however, such as tortilla chips, offer fewer health benefits.

 Also known as maize (Zea mays), corn is one of the world’s most popular cereal grains.
 It’s the seed of a plant in the grass family, native to Central America but grown in countless varieties worldwide.

-Popcorn and sweet corn are commonly eaten varieties, but refined corn products are also widely consumed, frequently as ingredients in foods.
+Popcorn and sweet corn are popular varieties, but refined corn products are also widely consumed, frequently as ingredients in processed food.